USS Oceanographer (AGS-3)

 USS Oceanographer (AGS-3) was a survey ship of the United States Navy during World War II that produced charts chiefly of passages in the Solomon Islands area of the Pacific Ocean.
-Upon transfer to the Navy, she had initially briefly been named and classed as gunboat USS Natchez (PG-85).
+Upon transfer to the Navy, she had initially been briefly named and classed as gunboat USS Natchez (PG-85).
 Before her World War II Navy service, she had been USC&GS Oceanographer (OSS-26), a survey ship with the United States Coast and Geodetic Survey from 1930.

-From her launch in 1898 to 1930, she had been Corsair III, a private steam yacht of American industrialist J. P. Morgan, except for a brief period during World War I. During that conflict, the United States Navy chartered her as patrol vessel USS Corsair (SP-159).
+From her launch in 1898 to 1930, she had been Corsair III, a private steam yacht of American industrialist J. P. Morgan, except for a brief period during World War I. During that conflict, the United States Navy chartered her as the patrol vessel USS Corsair (SP-159).
 She accompanied the American Expeditionary Force to France in 1917 and patrolled off the west coast of that country.

-After putting in for needed repairs in June 1944, Oceanographer, after further inspection, was instead decommissioned in September and broken up for scrap.
+After repairs were completed in June 1944, Oceanographer was, following further inspection, decommissioned in September and broken up for scrap.

 Morgan yacht

 Corsair III, designed by John Beavor-Webb, was built in 1898 by T. S. Marvel Shipbuilding, Newburgh, New York, christened by the daughter of the owner, Miss.
-Louisa Morgan, and her hull launched in December 1898.
+Louisa Morgan, and her hull was launched in December 1898.
 Her triple expansion steam engines were fitted by W. & A. Fletcher Co. of Hoboken, New Jersey after launch.
 J. P. Morgan died in 1913, and his son J. P. Morgan Jr. inherited the yacht.